MittyRobotics/Mark-IX/README.txt

 - Matt
 Here's something else: what does 2["hello"] evaluate to?
 Answer: 'l'
+What does C++ say to C?
+YOU HAVE NO CLASS :D -Braginsky
 // saw this, thought it worked quite well -Light http://bash.org/?240849 Ill be at robotics when I get done with some stuff so i will be there at 8:00 - Matt